capnproto/capnproto-rust/README.md

 ## Status

 The basic readers are implemented.
-Bounds checking and read limiting have been omitted for now.
+Default values and read limiting have been omitted for now.
 Readers for `schema.capnp` are mostly implemented; they are needed so that capnpc-rust can read its input, and they will serve as an example for what general generated code will